top of page

 Be sure to replenish the fresh foods regularly if the journey is long.

 Make sure that there is also enough DRY FOOD MIX in the transport carrier.
-This doesn’t have to be in a bowl that may take up floor space … it can be scattered over bedding or heaped in a corner.
+This doesn’t have to be in a bowl if you cannot secure it; food can be scattered over bedding or heaped in a corner or the bedroom box.

 Treats may also be helpful to please and distract your baby from the situation.